 Inducted into the American Quarter Horse Hall of Fame in 1995

-Texas Dandy died at age 28 in 1970.
-He was inducted into the American Quarter Horse Hall of Fame in 1995.
+Joe Cody died in 1989 at 37, and was inducted into the American Quarter Horse Hall of Fame in 1995.